Bekyilma/Bekyilma/README.md

 ### Hi there 👋

 I'm a researcher at the [Luxembourg Institute of Science and Technology](https://www.list.lu/), passionate about applied Machine learning research.
-The theme of my current research is Human-Centered Artificial Intelligence Particularly focusing on Personalisation in Cyber-Physical-Social System (CPSS).
+The theme of my current research is Human-Centered Artificial Intelligence particularly focusing on Personalisation in Cyber-Physical-Social System (CPSS).

 * I would love to collaborate on [MSARG](https://github.com/Bekyilma/Multi-Stakeholder_Recommendation)